Description

 OpenCVE Recommended Actions

-• Update the Linux kernel to a release that includes the rawnand race‑condition fix.
+• Update the Linux kernel to a release that contains the rawnand race‑condition fix.

-• If an immediate update is not possible, minimize concurrent UBI/UBIFS background writes during maintenance operations.
+• If an immediate kernel update is not feasible, schedule maintenance so that concurrent UBI/UBIFS background erase/write operations and nand_lock/unlock calls are minimized during critical periods.

 Tracking